TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     UEFI.
 A hand-partitioned GPT disk may be able to be bootable with both BIOS and UEFI, and can have some of its other GPT parititions used for other purposes.

+    If a bootable pool's boot image or platform image becomes corrupt, even if it's `zones`, a machine can still be booted with a USB stick, CD-ROM, or other method of booting SmartOS, and recovery methods can occur.